DaveBackus/Data_Bootcamp_Book/pandas-input.md

 The second print statement gives us the first 2 observations, which is what we requested.

-`df.tail()` does the same for the bottom of the dataframe `df`:  the last 5 observations.
+`df.tail(2)` does the same for the bottom of the dataframe `df`:  the last 2 observations.

-## Creating and locating files on your computer
+## Data input 2:  reading files from your computer

-Next up:  reading spreadsheet files in Python from your computer.
+Next up:  reading spreadsheet files in Python from your computer's hard drive.
 This is really useful, but there's a catch:  we need to tell Python where to find the file.
 That's a small thing in principle, but a tricky one in practice.
-It's a Python problem, really, but it's one we need to address.
+It's not a Python problem, really, but it's one we need to address.

-**Prepare test data.**  We'll start with the easy part.
+**Prepare test data.**  We start with the easy part.
 Open a blank spreadsheet in Excel and enter the data:
 ```python
 name    x1  x2  x3
 Dave     1   2   3